UNC-Libraries/SCTS-Documentation/Style Guide.md

 Also, strive for consistency in punctuation and capitalization.
 You can become an expert by following a few simple rules found in the [Punctuation](#punctuation) and [Capitalization](#capitalization) sections below.

-**Verb tenses:** Use the present tense when referring to the papers themselves.
-Use the past tense when referring to actions of the creators or recipients of the papers.

-- :smiley: _There are three letters from John to Mary._

-- :smiley: _In a letter of 3 June 1870, Amos described his trip to High Point, N.C._

 **Say it and say it again:** We don't expect people to read our finding aids from beginning to end.
 This is especially true of online finding aids, which are designed to help researchers navigate directly to descriptions of the materials of interest.
 Therefore, repeat important information (e.g., complete names, full titles of writings, when an event took place) in every intellectual component throughout the finding aid.

-**Use abbreviations sparingly:** There are only a few cases in which the abbreviation is so well-known that it makes sense to use it.

-**BUT verbosity is discouraged:** You’re writing description, not deathless prose.
+**Verbosity is discouraged:** You’re writing description, not deathless prose.
 Keep it simple both in sentence structure and vocabulary choice.
 Again, remember that researchers don't typically read through the whole finding aid beginning to end, but seek out the parts that hold particular interest for them.

-## Finding Aid Phrases
+## Useful Finding Aid Phrases

 **Appears to have been:** William D. McDowall _appears to have been_ a partner with Charles J. Shannon in the firm of McDowall and
 Shannon of Charleston, S.C.